Lake Nash Station: Description

 The station occupies an area of 12000 km2, or three million acres, and is bisected by the Georgina River.
 The property includes the historic homestead and original police station.
 The area is rolling plains of black soil well covered with Mitchell grass overlaying limestone.
 The limestone contains many caves, many filled with pools of water; Lake Nash has several, some of which are accessible and reach a depth of over 300 ft.

 History

+Indigenous people

 The traditional owners of the area are the Yaroinga people, who inhabited around 11,900 mi2 of country straddling both the Northern Territory and Queensland including Lake Nash toward the northern edge of their range.

+Arrival of the British

+The first British people to enter the region were part of the 1861 expedition of William Landsborough who followed the headwaters of the Georgina River south but turned around just before reaching Lake Nash due to a lack of water.

+In 1866, graziers Francis Nash and William Greig overlanded sheep and cattle to the area and established Stony Plains station around a large waterhole of the Georgina River.
+This waterhole became known as Lake Nash, named after Francis Nash.
+William Greig brought his wife and daughter to Stony Plains while forming the property.
+However, a severe drought in 1867 forced Nash and Greig to abandon the station.

+In the 1870s crown lands commissioner, Frank Scarr, obtained the lease but appears to have only held it as a speculative investment.

+Lake Nash station

+Establishment under John Costello

-The station was established by John Costello, the son of Irish immigrants, who built the property up over the early years.
-Costello had acquired the property in 1879 from Mr F. Scar who had sold it unstocked.
+The Lake Nash station was formally established by John Costello, the famous frontiersman son of Irish immigrants, who bought the unstocked property in 1879 from Scarr.
 Costello began to stock the station later the same year when he had 700 head of mixed cattle overlanded from Carrawal where he had previously worked.
 Fattened cattle were taken overland to Adelaide for market in the 1880s.

+The remaining Aboriginal people at Lake Nash were used by Costello as cheap labour and the females were used for sex by itinerant white workers.
+A traveler to Lake Nash in 1891 reported the Aboriginal people there were starving and reeking with disease.
+Girls as young as 11 were chronically ill with gonorrhea and syphilis.

+In 1892, several Wakaya people were taken from Lake Nash station to perform in the Wild Australia Show.

+Costello became insolvent in 1903 and the Queensland National Bank subsequently acquired the property.